 EMIS Maintenance Screens have been developed by the SSDT (State Software Development Team).
-These screens allow school districts to bypass their local student software systems and edit/update their EMIS data files at the ITCs.
+These screens allow school districts that have not yet adopted a local student software system and edit/update their EMIS data files at the ITCs.

 Data Validation